mrx7014/HorizonUX/MAKECONFIGS.md

 ## Language & Locale
 - **SWITCH_DEFAULT_LANGUAGE_ON_PRODUCT_BUILD**: Sets default language and region for the first boot.

+## Miscellaneous
+- **DISABLE_SAMSUNG_ASKS_SIGNATURE_VERFICATION**: Disables Samsung's ASKS signature verifier, it doesn't have to do anything with the built-in signature verification, only used for samsung applications.

 ---

 This script allows deep customization of your customized OneUI ROM, from performance tweaks to aesthetic changes.
 Make sure to enable only the features you need!
 Enjoy building your custom ROM! 😊